etzm/iscc-sum/docs/specifications/treewalk.md

     Each traversal processes only one type of ignore file as specified by the implementation or caller

+!!! warning "Git Compatibility Note"

+    Git implicitly excludes `.git/` directories from all operations, even when not specified in `.gitignore`.
+    TREEWALK-IGNORE processes **all** directories unless explicitly ignored.
+To replicate Git's behavior when using `.isccignore` files, explicitly add `.git/` to your ignore patterns.
+This design keeps TREEWALK generic and avoids hardcoding VCS-specific assumptions.

 ## 9. Test Vectors

 Implementations **MUST** produce identical ordering for these test cases: